christyJC/software-engineering-team-project/docs/software_requirements_specification.md

 4. The main menu shall have a sub-menu to change options.

 ## Options Menu
-1. The options menu shall allow the player to mute/unmute audio.
+1. The options menu shall be controlled with the keyboard
 2. The options menu shall allow the player to select the difficulty of the game.

-## Level Select Menu
-1. The level select menu shall allow the player to choose the level to start at.
-2. The level select menu shall allow the user to return to the main menu.

 # Non-functional